Masaichi Kaneda

 Masaichi Kaneda (金田 正一, Kaneda Masaichi) was a Japanese professional baseball pitcher of Zainichi Korean origin, one of the best-known pitchers in Japanese baseball history, and is the only Japanese pitcher to have won 400 games.
 He was inducted in the Japanese Baseball Hall of Fame in 1988.

 Nicknamed "The Emperor" because he was the most dominant pitcher in Japan during his prime, Kaneda holds numerous Nippon Professional Baseball (NPB) career records.
 He won 400 games despite being on an extremely weak team, the Kokutetsu Swallows, for most of his career.
 About 90% of his 400 career wins came with the Swallows.
+He left for the Yomiuri Giants in 1965.
+In five seasons with the team, he won the Japan Series each time before retiring in 1969.
 Kaneda batted and threw left-handed.
+After his playing career ended, he became a manager for the Lotte Orions, where he managed in two different stints that saw him win the Japan Series in 1974.

 Career

-Kaneda was born, in Heiwa, Aichi Prefecture, to Korean parents.
-He quit high school in 1950, and joined the Kokutetsu Swallows (current Tokyo Yakult Swallows) in the middle of 1950.
-The Swallows were a very weak team at that point in Japanese baseball.
-Kaneda quickly became recognized as the best pitcher in Japan for his fastball and trademark drop curve.
+Kaneda was born in Heiwa, Aichi Prefecture to Korean parents.
+He quit high school in 1950 and joined the Kokutetsu Swallows (currently known as the Tokyo Yakult Swallows) in the middle of 1950.
+The Swallows were a very weak team at that point in Japanese baseball, but Kaneda quickly became recognized as the best pitcher in Japan for his fastball and trademark drop curve.
 Kaneda also had terrible control during the first few years of his career, walking over 190 batters in 1951 and 1952.
 Although his control got better as his career progressed, he eventually established the all-time Japanese record for walks.

-The speed gun was not introduced to Japan until after Kaneda had retired, but he claims that the velocity of his fastball reached 110 mph during his prime.
+The speed gun was not introduced to Japan until after Kaneda had retired, but he claims that the velocity of his fastball reached 100 mph during his prime.
 In Kaneda's rookie year, player Masayasu Kaneda (no relation) from the Osaka Tigers complained that Kaneda's pitches appeared too fast because the mound was set too close to the batter's box.
 The game was stopped as the umpire measured the distance with a tape measure; the mound was found to be set the correct distance away from the batter's box.
 In later years, Noboru Aota admitted Kaneda's fastball was faster than Eiji Sawamura's one.

 Despite the poor team surrounding him, Kaneda won 20 or more games for 14 straight seasons, including amassing 31 wins in 1958.
 However, despite marking an ERA under 2.00 for many of his seasons with the team, Kaneda still lost over at least 10 games a year in his first 15 professional seasons, including six seasons where he lost 20 or more games.
-(While Kaneda was on the team, the Swallows didn't finish with a .500 record until 1961, and even then only finished in third place in the Central League.)
+When Kaneda was on the team, the Swallows didn't finish with a .500 record until 1961, and even then only finished in third place in the Central League.